makerdao/token-auction/README.md

 The splittable unit of an auction is an **auctionlet**.
 Each auction initially has a single auctionlet.
 Auctionlets are the object on which bidders place bids.
-Splitting an auctionlet produces two new auctionlets and deletes the old one.
+Splitting an auctionlet produces two new auctionlets (both of reduced quantity) and deletes the old one.

 The auctions are **continuous**.
 The auction beneficiaries are continually rewarded as new bids are made: by increasing amounts of